leapcode/bitmask_android/README.md

 * JDK v.
 1.8
 * Assorted 32-bit C libraries
 * Android SDK Tools, v.
-25.0.2, with these packages:
+25.2.5, with these packages:
   * Platform-Tools, v.
 25.0.2
   * Build-Tools, API v.
 23-25
   * Platforms 23-25
   * Android Support Repository
   * Google Support Repository
-  * NDK v. r14b (enables C code in Android)
+  * NDK v. r12b (enables C code in Android)
 * For running the app in an emulator, you will also need these packages:
   * Android Emulator
-  * ARMEABI System Images for Adnroid APIs 23-25
+  * System Images for Android APIs 23-25
 * The ICS-OpenVpn submodule

 You can install them as follows: